 Epsom Salts is one of the oldest ways to get a magnesium boost, as well as some other essential minerals.
 One of the biggest mistakes made with Epsom Salts is in using it too sparingly and not giving it time to absorb.
 Taken in a bath of hot water using Epsom Salts as a magnesium supplement can be very relaxing.
 As with the magnesium oils and creams, some people find their skin is irritated after a bath and thus they result to using less and thus reduce some of the irritation and at the same time reduce the benefits.

-Type of Magnesium
+Comparing Different Forms of Magnesium

 A few more include magnesium: